Types of Flex Circuits

 • Flex Core Materials:

-• Standard thicknesses: 1/2 mil to 4 mil in either adhesive or adhesiveless constructions
+• Standard thickness: 1/2 mil to 4 mil in either adhesive or adhesiveless constructions

 • Coverlays: